20 Isadore Rd,

 While the front-nine is arguably the easier of the two, there is plenty to keep golfers on their toes throughout.
 The undulating greens will test any player’s putting skill to the full, while on days when the sea breeze is blowing the course takes on a totally different character.
 In addition to the views, the St Clair layout also contains many attractive features with several excellent holes to enjoy.

-MOST MEMORABLE HOLES: simply for the stunning coastal scenery and Pacific Ocean views, the par-5 14th and par-4 15th usually take top honours amongst local and visiting golfers alike.
+Pick of the holes: simply for the stunning coastal scenery and Pacific Ocean views, the par-5 14th and par-4 15th usually take top honours in the view of most local and visiting golfers.

 Visitors welcome on weekdays and weekends.